newbie1229/Data-Engineering-Zoomcamp-2025-Homework/module_1_homework/README.md

 LIMIT 1
 -- "JFK Airport"
 ```
-The answer is JFK Airport
+The the drop off zone that with the largest tip was JFK Airport

 ## Question 7
-The answer is
+> The answer is
 ```bash
 terraform init
 terraform apply -auto-approve